elmeuavi/RecursiveDirSize/README.md

 Examples:

-In the first example, you can see easly the distributid size of the tree directory:
+In the first example, you can see easly the distributid size of the tree directory in bytes, MegaBytes and GigaBytes begining from the directory c:\hp and with a deep of 2 levels only.
+If powershell can't enter into directory, don't show error message because of `-HiddeErrors` parameter:

 `powershell -command ".\scriptMida.ps1 -Directory c:\hp -level 2 -HiddeErrors -Display"`